wawoon/partial/README.md

 # partial

-This library provides a simple and debug-ready utility for updating some of the fields of a struct.
+This library provides a debug-ready and straightforward utility for updating some of the fields of a struct.

 # Background

-When implementing a partial update of a field using an RDBMS ORM, the Go language requires an if statement to determine if there has been an update for each of the fields.
-Since this implementation is often very complicated, we would like to provide an easy way to implement it.
+When implementing a partial update of a field using an ORM, we need to write many if-statements to determine if there is an update on each field.
+Since this implementation often becomes too redundant, I'd like to provide an easy way to implement it.

-There are several existing libraries, but my library is focused on making debugging easier.

-Updater provides an API to know which fields were successfully updated, which fields were skipped, and which fields failed to be updated.
+There are several libraries to solve this problem, but this library focuses on making debugging easier.
+This library provides the API to know which fields were updated, skipped, and failed.

 # Features